 It has a full-body relaxing effect and can help with tension headaches.
 I also use it to minimize muscle soreness after workouts because it relaxes achy and tense muscles.
 Magnesium also helps you build bones, and its importance is often overlooked in this area.
-Magnesium helps regulate a healthy blood pressure and um, keeps you regular.
+Magnesium helps regulate healthy blood pressure and um, keeps you regular.
 This form will not give you the runs unlike other forms of magnesium!
 If you eat a high fat low-carb ketogenic diet, taking magnesium will help you balance your electrolytes.
-Take one in the morning and one 1 hour before bed.
+Take one 1 hour before bed.
 The evening dose will help relax you and get you ready to sleep.

 Zinc – see below for specific dosing instructions

 Take it in the morning, but not with calcium or iron.